vCenter Contextualization and Customization¶

 Step 1.
 Start a VM with the OS you want to Customize¶

-Supported contextualization packages are available for the following OS’s:
+Supported contextualization packages are available for the OS’s described in the platform notes.

 If you already happen to have a VM or Template in vCenter with the installed OS you can start it and prepare it to be used with OpenNebula.
 Alternatively you can start an installation process with the OS media.

 Step 2.
 Download Contextualization Packages to the VM¶

 yum install -y epel-release yum install -y one-context-[0-9]*el6*rpm

 yum install -y epel-release yum install -y one-context-[0-9]*el7*rpm

 CentOS/RHEL 8 and Fedora 29+¶